Intro

 User Feed and Match Moment Flow

-The dual-profile system was introduced too early, with both Curated and Candid profiles visible upfront.
+Both Curated and Candid profiles visible upfront.
 This removed the sense of progression and made the game feel unnecessary.
 As a result, users were less motivated to continue engaging or build deeper connections.

 Solutions

-To reduce friction and increase clarity, we shifted to a Single Reaction Flow.
 Users react to a specific element of a Curated Profile and can optionally leave a comment.
 If the other user reciprocates, it results in a match.

-Game Feature Flow
+Game Feaure Flow

-The gameplay model was unclear—users didn’t know whether the game was live or turn-based, which caused confusion and limited testability.
+Users didn’t know whether the game was live or turn-based, which caused confusion and limited testability.
 During gameplay, users also felt disconnected due to a lack of visual cues showing the other person’s presence.

-Scheduled sessions, which added friction and reduced spontaneity
+This added friction and reduced spontaneity

-Turn-based play, which was flexible but reduced momentum and excitement
+Flexible but reduced momentum and excitement

-Hybrid Game Flow
+Hybrid Game

-The final solution was a hybrid game flow.
 After matching, User A sends a game invite.
 If both users are available, they play Would You Rather live, preserving spontaneity and momentum.
 If User B is unavailable, the game seamlessly transitions to a turn-based mode, allowing users to continue at their own pace.

 Users can re-enter the game through messages and receive notifications when it’s their turn.
 To further reinforce a shared experience, answer-reveal screens were added after each question, showing both users’ responses and strengthening the feeling of playing together.